hikeventures/hikeventures.github.io/_posts/best/2016-11-22-best-down-jackets.markdown

 ---
 Do you need a new down jacket for the winter or for a cold summer night during a hike?
 Here is our buying guide of the best summer and winter down jackets which we have selected for 2016.
 We have selected a broad range of down jackets which can be worn in different conditions and for different activities like hiking, backpacking, skiing, snowboarding, mountaineering, climbing or any other backcountry outdoor adventure.

+The down jackets we have selected have a fill power of 800 and more since they offer the best warmth-weight ratio and are considered to be lightweight down jackets.
+We have included down jackets which you can use as a 3-season down jacket as well as winter down jackets.
+The lighter jackets usually come with less down and are more suitable for warmer months or as a mid-layer during the winter.

 <hr>

 # The best down jackets of 2016